Training (mostly) slow to race (kind of) fast

 Disclaimer: This post is a short case study on my personal data.
 I wasn’t blessed with much athletic talent, but I am really passionate about running and data science, which is what motivated me in the first place to build HRV4Training, a platform to measure and interpret physiological data.
 You will not read about any world record, but decent improvements backed up by solid data, and hopefully it will be useful to some.

 I was exactly that kind of runner.
 After some initial progress mainly due to basic adaptations to running as a sport, I’ve spent the past five years stuck with zero progress in running performance (sometimes inevitably as life got in the way).
 Last summer I’ve started reading more on running and I eventually decided to give this different type of training a try.
-Surely I was running slow trainings before as well, or at least I thought I did, but things changed a lot when I started with 80/20 running.
+Surely I was running slow in training before as well, or at least I thought I did, but things changed a lot when I started with 80/20 running.

 Below I’ll go through my data and provide a few tips on tracking adherence and progress as well as show physiological adaptations in both resting measurements (heart rate and HRV) and heart rate during workouts.